 (I highlighted all books in RED.
 If something is underlined then it is a link.).

-This series of posts combine most of what I've learned and/or used in a lifetime of working with special needs children, mentoring their parents, and caregiving (including my time as a director of a large preschool/daycare).
+1. Therapeutic Parenting - This series of posts combines most of what I've learned and/or used based on my work with special needs children, mentoring their parents, and caregiving (including my time as a director of a large preschool/daycare).
 Plus, of course, parenting my own children - including my severely mentally ill adopted children with RAD.
 I also have a Master's in Social Work with a focus on mental health and a Bachelor's in Psychology with a focus on child abuse and neglect.
-(And I'm ancient! lol)
+To be clear, I am not currently a licensed social worker.

 These behavior management techniques are a combination of all the therapeutic parenting techniques, methods, books, advice... that worked for me.